FRC2539/java-training/projects/7 - subsystems (personal project).md

 The shooter motors are geared at a gear ratio of 3:2, and the front shooter motor should be inverted in order to shoot the balls correctly.
 Also, make sure that the shooter motors are run in coast mode (neutral mode).

-To convert RPM (rotations/revolutions per minute) to Talon Units, follow the given pseudocode:
+To convert RPM (rotations/revolutions per minute) to Talon Units, follow the given expression:

 `(rpm * 2048 * GEAR_RATIO) / 600`